hrefhref/erlpuzzle/README.md

 %% if true, images are similar. :)
 ```

-It's a work in progress.
-The distance I get from erlang is different from the distance I get from PHP, but it's still
+It's a work in progress. <del>The distance I get from erlang is different from the distance I get from PHP, but it's still
-working fine:
+working fine</del> (it's probably just PHP who can't handle a large double number):

 ```
 (shell)> Cvec = puzzle:cvec_from_file("/Users/j/Desktop/test.jpg").